Kingxukai/linux/Documentation/networking/kapi.rst

   PHYLINK interfaces traditional network drivers with PHYLIB, fixed-links, and SFF modules (eg, hot-pluggable SFP) that may contain PHYs.
-PHYLINK provides management of the link state and link modes.
+PHYLINK provides management of the woke link state and link modes.

 .. kernel-doc:: include/linux/phylink.h
    :internal: